sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 ```

 <note>
-You need to provide a URL where the current Site Stacker installation
-can be accessed.
+You need to provide a URL where the current Site Stacker installation can be accessed.
 Any URL that points to the vhost (or IIS site) will do.
 </note>

-If the server doesn't meet the requirements, you can ignore the error and continue
-with the other steps by specifying the `--ignore-reqs` flag.
-However **only
-do this if you know what are you doing**.

 <tip>
 You can run the <code>sitestacker doctor</code> command at any time on any existing